 The plan should include forecasts and predictions to help your recovery team identify scenarios for every disaster level.
 The BIA should then be tested for potential loopholes and modified and updated accordingly.

-You can use operational and financial impacts worksheets to capture all the recovery priorities and strategies.
+You can use operational and financial impact worksheets to capture all the recovery priorities and strategies.

 The worksheets should summarize the operational and financial effects arising from the loss of business processes and functions.
 They should also indicate the time when disruptions to a function or process would affect the business.